-- Council Tax Benefit is paid to people with a low income who pay Council Tax.
+- Council Tax Support is paid to people with a low income who pay Council Tax.

-Both Housing Benefit and Council Tax Benefit are means-tested benefits.
+Both Housing Benefit and Council Tax Support are means-tested benefits.
 This means that when we work out your benefit, we have to take account of things like your income, investments and savings.

-Local councils run the Housing Benefit and Council Tax Benefit schemes, using government rules.
+Local councils run the Housing Benefit and Council Tax Support schemes.

 Yes you can, but the more you earn, the less benefit you are likely to get.
 You should apply to find out if you are entitled.
-Just contact us for an application form – addresses are in the More Information section.
+You can make a claim online.

 Yes you can.
 You need to give us proof of your self-employed earnings and you can contact us for more information about what we need.